-Casio CDP 130 is also one of the highly recommended pianos when it comes to budget cheap pianos.
+Casio CDP 130 review : CDP 130 is one of the highly recommended pianos when it comes to budget cheap pianos.

-The CDP 130 has 88 scaled hammer action keys which provide that same sensitivity that generally a grand piano has.
+The CDP 130 has 88 scaled hammer action keys which provide that same sensitivity that generally a grand piano offers.

-It means the keys will get lighter as your upper end of the piano.
+It means the keys will get lighter at your upper end of the piano.

 What Casio CDP 130 Offers ?